PaulZC/Artemis_Global_Tracker/Software/examples/README.md

 You will need to install this version of the Iridium SBD library:
 -  https://github.com/PaulZC/IridiumSBD
+- (Available through the Arduino Library Manager: search for IridiumSBDi2c)

 You will also need to install the Qwiic_PHT_MS8607_Library:
 -  https://github.com/PaulZC/Qwiic_PHT_MS8607_Library